Digital Cinema Media: Digital advertising

 Beginning in 2009, when 3D films began to take a dominating force in the film market, DCM introduced reels produced in 'digital film', which were only used to precede films in 3D at the time.
 This eliminated such implications as 'cue dots' and graining that had become familiar on standard film.
 The 'fade to black' function after each advert was also removed, and thus the reel started the next advert immediately after the previous.
 Upon the original change of image in April 2011, all reels were produced in digital format for all films at cinemas that were capable of showing them.
-DCM stopped using standard film in September 2012, and is currently in the process of converting every cinema site that it supplies advertising, to digital.
+DCM phased out standard film completely by September 2012, and is currently in the process of converting every cinema site that it supplies advertising, to digital.

 Following the current trend of the latest films becoming available in digital 3D, DCM announced plans to go down that route with advertising.
 In December 2009, Avatar was the first film in Britain to be coupled with a 3D advertising reel.